 - from ISAT study

 However, many patients receive brain imaging for other reasons, and unruptured aneurysms are discovered.
 If the anatomy is suitable and if it is felt that the aneurysm does pose a risk for future rupture, the aneurysm can be treated with coil Embolization.
 Such was the case for this patient, Janet LaRue, who had episodes of confusion that led to an MRI of the brain which disclosed a left carotid-ophthalmic aneurysm.
-LaRue underwent an angiogram on the left side (Fig. 1, video of the rotational angiography before coil embolization) which confirmed the aneurysm.
+LaRue underwent an angiogram on the left side (Fig. 1) which confirmed the aneurysm.

-To treat the aneurysm, LaRue was admitted to the hospital the morning of the procedure, and under general anesthesia, the aneurysm was embolized with detachable coils (Fig.2, video of the rotational angiography after coil embolization - AVI file).
+To treat the aneurysm, LaRue was admitted to the hospital the morning of the procedure, and under general anesthesia, the aneurysm was embolized with detachable coils (Fig.2).

 The procedure was done through the artery at the top of LaRue's right leg.
 The only evidence of treatment is a small bandage over the groin area.
 LaRue stayed overnight and was discharged the next day.
 LaRue has had followup studies which showed her aneurysm remained occluded.